takras/one-night-ultimate-werewolf-norsk/README.md

 4. **View Uploaded Files:**
    - See all uploaded audio with metadata
-   - Preview audio with 🔊 button
+   - Preview audio with the preview button
-   - Delete audio with 🗑️ button
+   - Delete audio with the delete button

 ## Character Configuration